juhele/opengeodata/Open_geodataset_of_uranium_mines_and_deposits/readme.md

 - news:

-2023-08-03 added many sites in Slovakia, Poland, Russia etc.
+2023-08-03 added many sites in Slovakia, Poland, Russia etc., mainly using Mindat.org + a lot of googling and manual work

 2020-03-04 added Africa, Asia and the rest of the world data derived from USGS MRDS